 You can view the eNPS in the Employee Engagement Report located in the Reports section.
-You can choose to view the variation of the eNPS through two different graphs.
+You will first see the real-time score itself on the left-hand side of the eNPS section.
+You can also choose to view the variation of the eNPS through two different graphs.

 The first is the Global graph, which allows you to see how the eNPS score has varied over the last few months.
 This view provides a good general overview of how your organization may have progressed.